Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/cmake.md

 ```

 - `find_package` works if dependency is "cmake-ready"
-- Alternative option if lib is in a discoverable location (standard system path or adjusted `LD_LIBRARY_PATH`)
+- Alternative option if lib is in a discoverable location (standard system path or adjusted `LIBRARY_PATH`)

 ```cmake
 find_library(precice REQUIRED CONFIG)